Microwave

 A telecommunications tower with a variety of dish antennas for microwave relay links on Frazier Peak, Ventura County, California.
 The apertures of the dishes are covered by plastic sheets (radomes) to keep out moisture.

 Microwave is a form of electromagnetic radiation with wavelengths shorter than other radio waves but longer than infrared waves.
 Its wavelength ranges from about one meter to one millimeter, corresponding to frequencies between 300 MHz and 300 GHz, broadly construed.
 A more common definition in radio-frequency engineering is the range between 1 and 100 GHz (wavelengths between 30 cm and 3 mm), or between 1 and 3000 GHz (30 cm and 0.1 mm).
 In all cases, microwaves include the entire super high frequency (SHF) band (3 to 30 GHz, or 10 to 1 cm) at minimum.
 The boundaries between far infrared, terahertz radiation, microwaves, and ultra-high-frequency (UHF) are fairly arbitrary and differ between different fields of study.

 The prefix micro- in microwave indicates that microwaves are small (having shorter wavelengths), compared to the radio waves used in prior radio technology.
 Frequencies in the microwave range are often referred to by their IEEE radar band designations: S, C, X, K_{u}, K, or K_{a} band, or by similar NATO or EU designations.

-Microwaves travel by line-of-sight; unlike lower frequency radio waves, they do not diffract around hills, follow the Earth's surface as ground waves, or reflect from the ionosphere, so terrestrial microwave communication links are limited by the visual horizon to about 40 mi.
-At the high end of the band, they are absorbed by gases in the atmosphere, limiting practical communication distances to around a kilometer.
+Microwaves travel by line-of-sight; unlike lower frequency radio waves, they do not diffract around hills, nor follow the Earth's surface as ground waves, nor reflect from the ionosphere, so terrestrial microwave communication links are limited by the visual horizon to about 40 mi.
+At the high end of the band of microwave frequencies, they are absorbed by gases in the atmosphere, limiting practical communication distances to around a kilometer.

+Microwave technology is any machine that uses microwaves either to penetrate and object, rotate their polar molecules and generate heat or to exchange information.
 Microwaves are widely used in modern technology, for example in point-to-point communication links, wireless networks, microwave radio relay networks, radar, satellite and spacecraft communication, medical diathermy and cancer treatment, remote sensing, radio astronomy, particle accelerators, spectroscopy, industrial heating, collision avoidance systems, garage door openers and keyless entry systems, and for cooking food in microwave ovens.